 French citizens moving abroad should also be aware that things which are considered a part of French culture, or even part of a healthy lifestyle, are considered public health concerns in other countries.
 This includes the consumption of alcohol and smoking.
 It may also extend to consuming unpasteurized dairy products and rare or raw meats.
 Some things aren’t considered very serious in France, like a pregnant woman having a glass of wine in their third trimester.
 However, they carry strong health and social stigmas in other countries.
 Even in other Francophone countries, there are social and cultural adjustments.

 Returning Home To France

 Just like foreign expats who move to France to start a new life, French nationals returning home from a period abroad must reapply for healthcare coverage.
 Thankfully, this is normally an easy process.
 They can usually gather paperwork and prove residency status and intent.
 However, there is normally a gap of three months before coverage is reinstated.
 It’s important to have health insurance support during this time.

 French nationals abroad considering the pros and cons of moving back home will want to look into any bonuses or other perks being offered in certain industries to coax workers back to France.
-Startup culture in France is now growing steadily after years of bureaucracy which stunted the growth of small businesses.
+Startup culture is now growing steadily after years of bureaucracy which stunted the growth of small businesses.
 Tech companies want their best and brightest workers back home.
 They want to take advantage of their global experience, their language skills, and their insights into business development culture around the world.
 If a return home might be in your future, you’re in a strong position to negotiate and get support – from help with moving costs to maybe even prime healthcare insurance packages.